 Mexico is the second-largest medical device market in Latin America behind Brazil, and can prove a profitable target for medical device manufacturers.
-However, Mexican registration requirements are confusing and little information on the process is available in English from COFEPRIS, a division within the Mexican Ministry of Health (Secretaria de Salud) responsible for medical device and IVD oversight.
+However, little information on the process is available in English from COFEPRIS, a division within the Mexican Ministry of Health (Secretaria de Salud) responsible for medical device and IVD oversight.
 We can help obtain approval for your medical device or IVD in Mexico.
 We can:

 - Determine classification of your medical device in Mexico